tc39/notes/es8/2017-11/nov-30.md

 DE: We don't have to state anything though

-AKN: The reason it has to be more than that is we can't require semicolons in statement lists, or modules, or strict mode.
+AK: The reason it has to be more than that is we can't require semicolons in statement lists, or modules, or strict mode.
 We're not going to require it in function blocks by the looks.

 ZB: If we can make a statement saying that ASI wont be consistent with the evolution of the language we should make that statement